-Our programmes are structured around three strategic pillars: Women Economic Empowerment, Environment & Climate Action, and Faith Diplomacy.
+Our programmes are structured around three strategic pillars: Women Economic Empowerment, Environment & Climate Action, and Capacity Building, Food Security and Livelihoods.

 Women Economic Empowerment